David-Manniche/TheMarket/readme.txt

     => 044296 - seller> return request> when there is no file attached still then there is attached file option and on clicking there is blank page

 ---------------------TV-9.2.2.20201020----------------------
+    => 044313 - if admin disable the setting "Enable Linking Shipping Packages To Products" then fatal error is there on "shipping " tab of catalog.
+    => 044316 - If we enabled "Shipped By Admin Only" setting then fatal error is there on shipping tab of catalog.

 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.